 When sharing in an AA meeting, there is no discussion about the person’s experience and the meeting may move onto just another person sharing their difficulties.
 On the other hand, SMART encourages open discussion in its meetings and there’s even an agenda that focuses on one or more of the SMART tools before an open-ended discussion takes place.

 Medication to treat addiction is often frowned upon as a treatment by people in AA.
-However, SMART advocates the use of appropriate prescribed medications and psychological treatments alongside SMART resources.
+However, SMART advocates the use of appropriately prescribed medications and psychological treatments alongside SMART resources.